 Nature’s Healthbox sells ‘free from’ foods, and natural, organic, eco-friendly health and beauty products.
 It is a small, family run internet business based near Brighton University.
 The website is user-friendly, and works on tablets and mobiles as well as computers.
 Parcels are packed using eco-friendly materials wherever possible, and deliveries are reported to be pretty speedy within the UK.
 This company strives to be as environmentally friendly as possible, and to provide opportunities to purchase natural healthy products at good prices.
 Definitely worth checking out!

-In terms of diet, it’s not all salads and soya beans (though those can be great!).
+In terms of diet, veganism is not all salads and soya beans (though those can be great).
 Want to bake a vegan cake?
 Can do!
 Plenty of plant based ingredients around for fabulous baking.
-Fancy some chocolate?
-SO many delicious vegan options out there!
+Fancy some chocolate / a hearty meal?
+There are SO many delicious vegan options out there!
 Want something meaty tasting and full of protein?
 There are plenty of high protein, satisfying and tasty plant-based options that you can buy ready made or make for yourself, that don’t involve killing animals or exploiting them.
 Love cheese?
 Enjoy milk?
 Vegan food-producers and recipe writers have all the delicious plant-based alternatives covered!
-Check out Greedy Lama and other Vegan Supermarkets (see above) for inspiration and easy purchases.
+Check out The Vegan Kind and other Vegan Supermarkets (see above) for inspiration and easy purchases.
 Don’t turn a blind eye to cruelty – it’s not necessary.
 Enjoy exploring all the options!